Skip to main navigation Skip to main content Skip to footer

 Meet Commissioner Calamari

-Originally hailing from Long Island, New York, Mr. Calamari has lived in North Collier for more than two decades.
+Originally from Long Island, New York, Mr. Calamari has been a resident of North Collier for more than 20 years.

-In public service since 1984, and in emergency services since 1989, Mr. Calamari’s past experience includes working for the New York City Fire Department prior to moving to Florida.
-After his move to Florida, his fire service continued with volunteering for several years at the former Golden Gate Fire Department where he also served two years as president for their firefighters’ association.
+Mr. Calamari has served in public service since 1984 and in emergency services since 1989.
+His career began with the New York City Fire Department prior to his relocation to Florida.
+After moving to Florida, he continued his commitment to the fire service as a volunteer with the former Golden Gate Fire Department, where he also served for two years as President of the Firefighters’ Association.

-Since 2001, in his role as Deputy Commander of a national disaster medical team, Mr. Calamari has responded to numerous disaster emergencies including Hurricane Katrina in Louisiana in 2005, Hurricane Ike in Texas in 2008, Hurricane Maria in Puerto Rico in 2017 and Hurricane Lane in Hawaii in 2018.
+Since 2001, Commissioner Calamari has served as Deputy Commander of a national disaster medical team, responding to numerous large-scale emergencies across the country.
+His deployments have included Hurricane Katrina in Louisiana (2005), Hurricane Ike in Texas (2008), Hurricane Maria in Puerto Rico (2017), and Hurricane Lane in Hawaii (2018).

-During the response to the devastating hurricane season of 2004, Mr. Calamari ran the Disaster Recovery Centers in Southwest Florida and was awarded commendations for his dedication and efforts.
+During the severe hurricane season of 2004, Commissioner Calamari led Disaster Recovery Centers throughout Southwest Florida and received commendations in recognition of his dedication and service.

 Seat 2